javaseeds/micronaut-validation-demo/README.md

 * After
 * Pattern

+Review the testing output in the /test/resources/test-output-1.txt file

 > Copyright 2019 Michael Shane Funk - Javaseeds Consulting
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy of this software and